 Some clinics even offer sightseeing packages for their patients, so you needn’t worry about organising your own trips and tours.

 Below is a table which gives an indication of the cost of veneers and dental implants in Poland.
-As you can see, even once the cost of flights and accommodation is added in, Poland dental tourism can save patients thousands of pounds.
+As you can see, even once the price of flights and accommodation is added in, dental tourism in Poland can save patients thousands of pounds.

 |Dental treatment in Poland||Dental treatment in the UK|